ringcentral/integration-blog/_posts/2019-01-24-how-to-keep-safe-as-a-client.md

 ## Conclusion

 Circuit Breaker can be implemented before the actual function or after the actual function.
-It meets the AOP(aspect-oriented programming) concept, so generally, most circuit breaker frameworks use AOP(aspect-oriented programming) as an implemented strategy.
+It meets the AOP(aspect-oriented programming) concept, so generally, most circuit breaker frameworks use AOP as an implemented strategy.
 The Circuit breaker is a shell that protects the system when the error occurs.
 But in the long run, it is better to have regular pressure tests and a better understanding of the limitations of our system.
 We should try "fallbacks" or "rate limits" before we implement circuit breakers.